langit/jael/brief.rst

 ===========================================
 Parser will generate a parse tree as input for type interpretation.
 The parse tree has named subtrees and other supporting data fields to support type interpretation.
-Once the type interpretation is complete, the product is then read for code generation.
+Once the type interpretation is complete, the parse tree is then read for code generation.